Understanding Neurodiversity-Affirming Therapy: A Parent's Guide

 What Is Neurodiversity-Affirming Therapy?

-When we talk about neurodiversity, we’re talking about the beautiful range of human brains and the many different ways people think, learn, feel, and communicate.
-Being neurodiversity-affirming means we see differences like autism, ADHD, dyslexia, and other neurotypes not as “disorders to be fixed,” but as natural variations in human development.
+When we talk about neurodiversity, we’re discussing the beautiful range of human brains.
+People think, learn, feel, and communicate in many different ways.
+Being neurodiversity-affirming means we view differences like autism, ADHD, dyslexia, and other neurotypes not as “disorders to be fixed,” but as natural variations in human development.

-In therapy, a neurodiversity-affirming approach is about supporting the individual as they are — building on their strengths, respecting their communication style, and removing unnecessary barriers to participation in life.
-It’s not about making someone “look more typical” or training them to suppress their natural ways of being.
+In therapy, a neurodiversity-affirming approach supports the individual as they are.
+It builds on their strengths, respects their communication style, and removes unnecessary barriers to participation in life.
+This approach does not aim to make someone “look more typical” or train them to suppress their natural ways of being.

 Instead, neurodiversity-affirming therapy: